 6. What competition do you face on the European big data market?

 Competition on the European big data market does not differ significantly from the outsourcing market in general.
-See our study about competition on the European outsourcing market for an overview.
-Also refer to our top 10 tips for doing business with European buyers.
+Refer to our top 10 tips for doing business with European buyers.

 Nearshoring more popular than offshoring